Website Speed Optimization with Shopify Plus

 Two new additional experimental metrics also help measure the responsiveness of your site.
 These are “Interaction to next paint” and “Time to first byte”.
 Interaction to next paint (INP) measures the interaction of the slowest component on a page, showing the time between when an interaction is requested and when the page responds.
 Time to first byte (TTFB) is the time it takes between when a resource is requested and when the first byte of a response starts to arrive.

-The ecommerce platform you use can have an immense impact on your website's performance.
+The ecommerce platform you use can have an immense impact on a website's performance.
 That's why we recommend using a trusted POS system like Shopify.
 Shopify speed optimization is a priority for the platform.
+On its own, using Shopify can boost your online store's performance.
+That said, if you want to gain a competitive edge and drive more conversions, there are always more adjustments you can make to better optimize load speeds.

 In 2019, Shopify began automatically serving WebP images.
 The innovative format compresses the file size of website images by an average of more than 30%.
 Ultimately, WebP optimizes website speed by reducing the amount of data downloaded on a product page.